- What are the advantages of leasing?

 - Protects against obsolescence: Equipment can be returned at the end of the lease and replaced with updated equipment.

-How do I enter into a lease?
+How do I create a Lease Order in FIS?

 How do I decide how long my lease term should be?

 Attempt to match your lease term to the useful or optimum life of the equipment you are leasing.
 For example, if you only require the use of the asset for a short period of time but its useful life is 5 years it may be beneficial just to rent the item for the interim period.
 If you require the use of an asset that has an expected useful life of 4 years before it will require major maintenance or replacement parts it may be useful to lease it for the 4-year optimum life cycle.

 Can upgrades be made to the leased equipment?

 Generally, it is permissible to upgrade leased equipment as long as the upgrades do not diminish the value of the equipment.
 Remember the leased item belongs to the Lessor in the case of an operating lease; the Lessee only has the right to use the item.

 What are my options at the end of the lease?

 Leases typically have a variety of end-of-term options.
 These options will be listed in the agreement and will include one or more of the following:

 - Purchase the equipment for fair market value or residual value